AlexsLemonade/training-modules/CONTRIBUTING.md

 ### Pushing to Dockerhub via GitHub Actions

-When a pull request is merged into `master`, the `build-and-push-docker.yml` GitHub Actions workflow will be triggered.
+When a pull request is merged into `master`, the `build-docker.yml` GitHub Actions workflow will be triggered.
-The project Docker image will be rebuilt and pushed as `ccdl/training_dev:latest`.
+The project Docker image will be rebuilt and pushed as `ccdl/training_rstudio:edge`.

+When a new Git tag is created, the `build-docker.yml` GitHub Actions workflow will also be triggered, and will push a version of the image to DockerHub as `ccdl/training_rstudio:<tag>`.

+The most recent tagged version of the image will also be tagged as as `ccdl/training_rstudio:latest`.

 ## Automated Testing & Rendering